 4. Solar Cost (Maximum: 4 Points)

 In addition to assessing your expected financial return on solar panels, Sun Number took into account the cost of your initial investment.
 It used data from NREL to see the average solar installation cost in your area.
-The more affordable it is where you live, the higher this score would be.
+The more affordable it is where you live, the higher this score will be.

 What Is a Good Sun Number Score?